-You may see a set of rules on display at the resort where you are skiing or snowboarding, they are likely the Alpine Responsibility Code.
-The code is accepted by most snow sports authorities and resorts across the world (they can slightly vary from place to place) and set as the guidelines that snow users should follow so everyone has a safe and enjoyable time.
-It's a good mix of safety protocols and common sense, so have a look at them next time you are out on the slopes.
+You may see a set of rules on display at ski resorts and they are most likely from the Alpine Responsibility Code.
+The code is accepted by most snow sports authorities and resorts across the world (they can slightly vary from place to place) and is intended as guidelines for the safety of snow users.
+They are a good mix of safety protocols and common sense, so have a look at them the next time you are out on the slopes.

-No matter where you go for the snow, be it Canada, New Zealand, Japan, USA or France, there will be days where the weather is good, however it can be hard to predict when the weather will turn bad.
-A change in conditions can happen rapidly and visibility will drop to almost nil, putting you in a dangerous situation.
+No matter where you go for the snow, be it North America, New Zealand, Japan, or Europe, there will be days when the weather is good, but it can be hard to predict when it will turn bad.
+A change in conditions, including fog, high winds and heavy snowfall, can happen rapidly and visibility can drop to almost nil, putting you in a potentially dangerous situation.

-The action doesn't stop once the sun goes down at ski resorts.
-Aside from night riding, many ski resorts have a vibrant nightlife with live music, bars open til all hours, cheap drinks, and cosy pubs.
+At ski resorts, the action doesn't stop once the sun goes down.
+Aside from night skiing and riding, many ski resorts have a vibrant nightlife with live music, late-night bars and cheap drinks.
 Here are some tips so you can stay safe:

-Driving in winter is hazardous, so it's important to be prepared before driving in icy conditions.
+Driving in winter is hazardous, so it's important to be prepared for driving in icy conditions.
 Visibility can be limited and the road surfaces can become very slippery.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.